henriksson-lab/genepub/README.md

 The nonlinear model fitting is done by the Jupyter notebooks: model_neuralnetwork.ipynb and model_xgboost.ipynb

+Many of the figures in the paper are produced by small_plots.R.

 ## Deployment of server

 In the website directory, simply run "make" (assumes you have copied required files into its data folder; this likely needs our guidance).